sudar/wp-plugin-in-github/README.md

 - `-t` - Path to the temporary directory.
 By default `/tmp` is used
 - `-i` - Command to generate pot file.
 - `-h` - The name of the History or changelog file.
 By default `HISTORY.md` is used.
 - `-r` - Whether build command should be run.
-By default `npm run build` is called.
+By default `npm run dist` is called.
 - `-b` - Override build command.
 This command should place the final files in `/dist` directory.

 ### Convert readme file from md to txt format and vice versa